HomeWeight Management & NutritionDiabetes5 Ways to Reduce or Even Reverse Diabetes

 4. Eat healthy foods most of the time.
 Eat smaller portions to reduce the amount of calories you eat each day to help you lose weight.
 Choosing foods with less fat is another way to reduce calories.
 Drink water instead of sweetened beverages.
 Avoid grocery shopping on an empty stomach.
 Make a list before you go to the store.
 Read food labels.
 Choose foods low in saturated fats, trans fats, cholesterol, salt (sodium), and added sugars.

 Armed with these tips and reminders, you too can take control of your overall health.
 Feel free to share this information with your family and friends.
-Learn more about diabetes management programs at Emory Healthcare.
+Learn more about diabetes management and treatments and chronic disease management at Emory Healthcare.

 About Emory Healthcare